Behaviour & Rewards

 - be excluded from school

 Children please do not forget that the midday supervisors and teaching assistants are on the playground and in the dining room to look after your safety and to help you if you are hurt or in trouble.
 Please be polite to them at all times.
-The year 5 and 6 monitors will also be there to help children with minor problems at playtimes.
+The year 5 and 6 leaders will also be there to help children with minor problems at playtimes.